Calamba, Laguna: Geography

 Calamba lies on the northern slopes of Mount Makiling, a dormant volcano.
 The southern terminus of the South Luzon Expressway is in Calamba and this geographic position makes the city a gateway to the southern provinces of Luzon.
 The highway at the end of the South Luzon Expressway leads east to the other towns of Laguna and south towards the provinces of Batangas and Quezon.

-The city is bordered by Cabuyao to the north, by the province of Cavite to the west, specifically Silang and Tagaytay, Los Baños to the east, and by the province of Batangas to the south, specifically the cities of Tanauan and Santo Tomas.
+The city is bordered by Cabuyao to the north, by the province of Cavite to the west, specifically Silang and Tagaytay, Los Baños to the east, and by the province of Batangas to the south and southwest, specifically the cities and municipalities of Talisay, Tanauan, and Santo Tomas.
 Laguna de Bay, the country's largest lake, forms the city's northeast border.
 The provincial capital, Santa Cruz, is located 37 km by road to the east.

 Calamba covers a total land area of 14950 ha, making it is the second-largest city in Laguna province in terms of land area after San Pablo.